kyma-incubator/compass/docs/kyma-environment-broker/08-04-instance-details.md

-# Check instance details
+# Check SKR instance details

-This tutorial shows how to get the instance details.
+This tutorial shows how to get the SKR instance details.

 ## Steps

-1. Export the instance ID that you set during [provisioning](./08-01-provisioning-kyma-environment.md).
+1. Export the instance ID that you set during [provisioning](./08-01-provisioning-kyma-environment.md):

 ```bash
 export INSTANCE_ID={SET_INSTANCE_ID}